corenzan/wordpress-dokku/README.md

     - `composer.json`
     - `composer.lock`
 3. Make sure `wp-config.php` isn't being ignored. i.e. remove it from `.gitignore`.
-4. Add the `wp` directory to your `.gitignore` and make sure `wp-content/uploads` and `wp-content/plugins` are there too.
+4. Add the `wp` directory to your `.gitignore` and make sure `wp-content/uploads` and `wp-content/plugins` are being ignored too.
 5. Commit everything.

 ### For the system administrator

 1. Make sure you have support for `dokku storage` and the plugin for MariaDB installed.
-2. Create a new application and mount two storage points:
+2. Create a new application and mount three storage points:
     - `/var/lib/dokku/data/storage/<application>/plugins:wp-content/plugins`
     - `/var/lib/dokku/data/storage/<application>/uploads:wp-content/uploads`
     - `/var/lib/dokku/data/storage/<application>/wp:wp`